MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/business-events.md

 For example, you may have a custom api that encapsulates a set of operations that represent a business process, like *Reassign*, which will change the ownership of one record to another based on certain criteria.
 Or *Escalate* that will raise the priority state of a record and create additional associated tasks.
 When you use a custom api in this manner, you are defining new events that may be of interest to subscribers. *If these operations complete successfully*, asynchronous logic can be triggered on them.

 You can also create a custom action purely to enable subscribers to respond to it.
 [External Events](#external-events) describes a specific case where events originate outside of Dataverse, but you can create custom actions as events for use within Dataverse as well using the same settings.
-If your custom action is intended only for subscribers to respond to, we recommend that the name of your custom action begin with `On`, such as `OnCustomerPurchase` or `OnVendorPaymentPosted` to make it clear that the custom action is intended for subscribers to respond to.
+If your custom action is intended only for subscribers to respond to, we recommend that the name of your custom action begin with `On`, such as `OnCustomerPurchase` or `OnVendorPaymentPosted`.

-However, if you create a custom api named *GetImage* to simplify retrieving an image file for a UI element, it is not going to represent a useful business event.
-Also, only custom apis that are defined as *Actions* can be cataloged as custom events.
-Those defined as *Functions* cannot be cataloged.
-More information: [Create and use Custom APIs](../../developer/data-platform/custom-api.md).

 Custom API can be used for many different purposes, not all of them are related to operations that represent interesting events for business logic.
 This is why business events must be cataloged.
 The owner of the solution that contains the custom api should only catalog those custom api which represent high value events.
 You should not try to catalog every custom action that is included in your solution.

 ### Design principles

-When you consider custom apis as business events in your solution use the following design principles.
+When you consider custom apis to catalog as business events in your solution use the following design principles.

 - **Clear intent**: The intent behind creating a business event must be clearly understood.
 In other words, what is the reason for creating the business event, and how it will be used by the subscriber?